kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/what-do-i-do.md

 * ✏️ I also write parodies on Wattpad

 ### Accomplishments
+Acheivements:
  - Breathed oxygen
-- Designed a poster for a school play
+ - Made poster for school pay
-- Designed a banner for a 100k member server
+ - Made banner for a 100k member server
+ - Wrote a parody on Wattpad